-Project Proposal Form Signature Page - The signature page of the completed Project Proposal Form should be printed and signed by the Authorized Representative to be identified in the resolution which will be submitted in Step 3 (see Appendix E).
-The completed, signed signature page should be scanned and uploaded to SOAR as an attachment.
+1. Project Proposal Form Signature Page - The signature page of the completed Project Proposal Form should be printed and signed by the Authorized Representative to be identified in the resolution to be submitted in Step 3 (see Appendix F for resolution template), and then scanned and uploaded to SOAR as an attachment.